wmvrisso/Vrisso-Portfolio/vrisso-portfolio/README.md

 ## Usage

-URL of the app vrisso-portfolio.netlify.app
+URL of the app https://vrisso-portfolio.netlify.app/

 ## Contributing